 There were plenty of places to grab a tasty bite and lots of opportunities to soak up the sun on the beach.
 Plus, it’s located just eight miles from Maryland’s busiest beach destination.
 Consider a day trip (or even an afternoon visit) to Ocean City to enjoy the boardwalk, beachfront, and dining options available there before retreating back to the quieter island retreat that is Chincoteague.

 For us, the road trip is part of the adventure.

 My kids have always been superbly excited about road trips with Mimi, likely due to the snacks and the stories and the way she always has a solution for every little problem that may pop up along the way.
 She has the unique ability to make everything from bathroom stops to motion sickness catastrophes part of the experience.

-Throw in some well-timed stops (mature adults sometimes need to stretch and hit the restroom as often as the youngsters on the trip) at interesting locations and getting there may be one of the most memorable parts of your trip.
+Throw in some well-timed stops at interesting locations and getting there may be one of the most memorable parts of your trip.